TACC-Cloud/gateways19-hpc-in-the-cloud/block5/deploying.md

 # Deploying Tapis UI

 You can deploy your own live copy of Tapis UI.
 This page will be hosted on GitHub pages and point to the Tapis tenant of your choice.
-Before beginning, make sure that you have NodeJS installed and a text editor you feel comfortable using.

 ## Setting up GitHub Pages